JuliaAI/LearnAPI.jl/docs/src/reference.md

 which can be tested with `@assert `[`LearnAPI.clone(learner)`](@ref)` == learner`.

-Note that if if `learner` is an instance of a *mutable* struct, this requirement generally requires overloading `Base.==` for the struct.
+Note that if `learner` is an instance of a *mutable* struct, this requirement generally requires overloading `Base.==` for the struct.

 !!! important